Placing baby teeth crowns are a procedure to strengthen and protect a child’s weak tooth.

 What are baby teeth crowns?

 A crown is also called a “full cap”.
 We, place the full cap on a baby tooth to protect it from breaking.
-Crowns can be white for front teeth and white or metal for the back ones.
+Crowns can be white for front teeth and white or stainless steel metal for the back teeth.

 Babies have a thin tooth structure consisting of thin enamel and dentin.
 Compared to adults, the nerve chamber or pulp in babies is proportionately larger.